MicrosoftDocs/dynamics-365-fraud-protection/content/provision-azure-tenant.md

 > [!NOTE]
 > When you create your user ID, enter both your user name and company name.
 You cannot change the company name after it has been created.
 If a message appears stating that your company name is not available, this means your company already has an Azure tenant.
 Use that Azure tenant by following the steps under the "Provision your existing Azure tenant" topic.

 After you've signed up, you can proceed to configuring user access to Fraud Protection.
-For instructions, see the "Configure users in Dynamics 365 Fraud Protection" topic in [Configure user access](configure-user-access.md).
+For more information, see [Configure user access to Dynamics 365 Fraud Protection](configure-user-access.md).

 After configuring access to users, integrate your existing systems with the Fraud Protection real-time application programming interfaces (APIs).
-See [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md), and follow the steps.
+For more information, see [Integrate Dynamics 365 Fraud Protection real-time APIs](integrate-real-time-api.md).

 [!INCLUDE[footer-include](includes/footer-banner.md)]